DawitSisayy/Data-Analytics-Portfolio/IPL-Sport-Analytics/Readme.md

 between the years 2008 and 2020.
 It has 17 columns.
 The second file ("IPL_matches.csv") contains match-wise data and has data of 816 IPL matches.
 This table has also 17 columns.

 ### Required tasks
+The first step before solving the problem is to create a database in MySQL workbench `CREATE DATABASE ipl;`